avr2002/portfolio-avr/README.md

 **Skills: Python, CyberSecurity, Statistics, Data Analysis, Machine Learning, IoT/IoMT**
 - Created a POC using Python on Cyber risk quantification using FAIR, STRIDE Model for quantifying cyber risk to IoMT/IoT devices.
-- Wrote python scripts that analyzed Terabytes of data to generate (txt & excel) reports that checked if the data flow in the pipeline is happening as expected.
+- Wrote Python scripts that analyzed Terabytes of data to generate (text & excel) reports that checked if the data flow in the pipeline is happening as expected.
 (Data Validator Tool)
-- Worked in Baselining for hospitals network data to identify any malicious behaviour.
+- Worked in Baselining for hospitals' network data to identify any malicious behavior.

 * **